 that has an effect on the demographics of the Coast Guard Academy?

 I call it the Diversity Domino Effect.

 , which the Supreme Court used in its Grutter and Gratz decisions of 2003:

-According to Charles Moskos of Northwestern, the leading sociologist of military life, one key to the strong performance of black Army officers has been a widespread self-help organization for black officers called Rocks.
+One little-appreciated reason for the impressive record of accomplishment by blacks in the Army (e.g., after Desert Storm there were 26 black generals) is their lack of success in the Navy (only two black admirals).
+Achievement in one field naturally breeds more success in that same field.
+Initially arbitrary variations self-perpetuate.
+Successful immigrant group like Asian Indians rise to affluence precisely by dominating niches of the economy like motel-keeping.
+As Adam Smith pointed out on P. 1 of The Wealth of Nations, specialization is the road to riches.According to Charles Moskos of Northwestern, the leading sociologist of military life, one key to the strong performance of black Army officers has been a widespread self-help organization for black officers called Rocks.
 In it, senior officers mentor younger men in how to live up to the demands of being an officer and a gentleman.
 In the Navy, however, a lack of critical mass hampers similar efforts: if, say, you are the only African-American officer on your nuclear submarine, you can`t turn to another black man for advice for your entire cruise.
 Thus, it continues to makes more sense for an ambitious young black to join the Army than the Navy.

 Of course, the Supreme Court got the concept of critical mass absolutely backwards, seeing it as a reason for quotas: We must have critical masses of talented blacks in every single institution in America!
 To have Diversity we must have utter homogeneity at the institutional level!